-Withdrawing from the Institute and the "W" Grade
+Withdrawing from the Institute

 To formally withdraw from the Institute, a student must submit a completed Withdrawal Notice Form to the Office of the Registrar.
-Withdrawal Notice Forms may be downloaded from the Student Records System.
-Students below the legal age must have a parent or guardian submit the withdrawal notice.
+Withdrawal Notice Forms may be obtained from the Administration Office.
+Upon withdrawing from DigiPen, the student shall immediately return all materials in his or her possession relating to the program, whether created by the student or other students, or provided by the Institute.